psve/cryptagraph/README.md

 - Block sizes up to 128 bits are supported.
 - The use of different S-boxes inside the round function is supported.
 However, the use of different S-boxes in different rounds is not.
 - Ciphers with a Prince-like structure (i.e. with reflection in the middle) are supported.
-- ARX and Addtion-RX ciphers are not currently supported.
+- ARX and And-RX ciphers are not currently supported.
 We have some ideas on how to do this, but haven't implemented it yet.

 ### Resource requirements
 While *cryptagraph* has been tuned to be relatively fast and use relatively little memory, it can't perform magic.
 Thus, the resource usage can get pretty heavy.
 For serious use, we recommend having a high-performance computing cluster on hand.